Almost-Instant Chocolate Puddingby Fran Costigan

 - Remove the saucepan from the heat.
 Gently stir in the chocolate with the silicone spatula until the chocolate is melted and incorporated.
 Stir in the vanilla.

 - Spoon the pudding into a bowl.
 It will be set and ready to use in about 30 minutes at room temperature, but it can be refrigerated for up to 24 hours.
 If you refrigerate it, cover the surface with plastic wrap, making sure the wrap adheres to the pudding to prevent a skin from forming.

-Note: The cornstarch is crucial to get the right texture for this pudding.
-Using another starch thickener, such as my usual first choice arrowroot, would result in pudding with a soft and unpleasant texture.
+- The cornstarch is crucial to get the right texture for this pudding.
+Using another starch thickener, such as my usual first choice arrowroot, would result in a pudding with a stringy, unpleasant texture.

 - Find more of Fran’s delicious desserts, plus her course at the Rouxbe Online Culinary School and follow her on Instagram and on Facebook.

 - From Vegan Chocolate: Unapologetically Luscious and Decadent Dairy-Free Desserts, © 2013 by Fran Costigan, Running Press.
 Reprinted with permission.
 Photo credit: Kate Lewis